wabbit-corp/repo-template/CLA.md

 ### 13. Dispute Resolution

-Any dispute arising out of or relating to this Agreement shall be resolved through binding arbitration in Ontario, Canada, in accordance with the rules of the ADR Institute of Canada.
+Any dispute arising out of or relating to this Agreement shall be resolved through binding arbitration in accordance with the rules of the ADR Institute of Canada and the United Nations Commission on International Trade Law (UNCITRAL) Arbitration Rules.
+The arbitration shall take place in Ontario, Canada.
 The arbitration shall be conducted by a single arbitrator.
 The decision of the arbitrator shall be final and binding on both parties.
 Either party may seek enforcement of the arbitration decision in any court of competent jurisdiction.

 ### 14. Governing Law and Jurisdiction